tylerlrhodes/blog2/content/posts/A-Summary-of-Girards-Triangular-Desire.md

 and other notions become reducible within the literature itself to the same fundamental operation: the mediation of desire.

+The absurdity of Don Quixote's enchantments become comic not out of some fixed "true reality" of which he alone is excluded and truly insane within in an absolute sense.
+They are absurd and comic because of the incompatible realities shared by the characters (and readers) and the conflicting transfiguration of reality.

-The ultimate result of metaphysical desire is enslavement, shame, and suffering.
+By exploring a number of novels, Girard reveals that the ultimate result of metaphysical desire is enslavement, shame, and suffering.
 Don Quixote's desires are not his own, and while his exploits are hilarious, nobody would wish them upon themself.

-[ rewrite ]

-With the result of metaphysical desire being slavery, the question of freedom is resolved by Girard through the *novelistic conclusion,* which is the renunciation of the hero's former self, the renunciation of metaphysical desire.
+The tyranny under which the underground man toils is driven by the same mediation, only the mediator(s) are closer than is Quixote's Amadis of Gaul.
+While the underground man's "reality" may be more "real" to us than Quixote's, the path to each is the same.

+Despite the tyranny of metaphysical desire, there is a freedom achieved through what Girard calls the *novelistic conclusion.*  This occurs when the hero renounces his old self.
+The hero renounces metaphysical desire, realizes the nature of his desire, and is able to rejoin the world with a new relation to others and reality.
+This conclusion manifests differently but is fundamentally the same.

-Don Quixote renounces knight-errantry and the folly of his ways in the end.
+Don Quixote abandons knight-errantry and the folly of his ways in the end.
 Don Quixote's freedom comes ironically at the point of his death in the novel.

 Freedom, seen through the Girardian lens, is in the renunciation of metaphysical desire, and the selection of a divine model instead of a human model.

-[ end rewrite ]

 The study of metaphysical desire as undertaken in DDATN is important due to the outcome of its mediation.
 The mediation of desire, and the